bioCKO/Exo70/README.md

 |*Poa annua*                |   *Poa*    |         | RNA |SRR1633980                                                            |                   |
 |*Poa pratensis*            |   *Pop*    |         | RNA |See table below.                                                      |                   |
 |*Stipa lagascae*           |    *Sl*    |         | RNA |ERR1744604 to ERR1744610                                              |                   |

----
-Working text below.

-Experimental approaches:
-* dN / dS ratio can be used to assess the variation in non-synonymous and synonymous sites between allelic variants of RGH2-Exo70 in barley and the wheat homolog.
-* Assess the non-synonymous and synonymous sites between allelic variants of RGH2-Exo70 in barley without an Exo70 integration.
-* Is the origin of the *Exo70F* integrated domain under positive or purifying selection?
-Within *Hordeum vulgare* and compared to *Brachypodium distachyon* and *Oryza sativa*.

-**Question:** Is the integrated Exo70F a functional Exo70?
-(Functional, non-functional (decoy), subfunctionalization, or neofunctionalization)
-* Alternative hypothesis: The integration of Exo70F simply provide specific localization of *RGH2* for immune signalling.

-Knowledge required for developing experimental approaches:
-* Gene expression of *Exo70F* genes to ascertain tissue specificity and potential biological role.

-Experimental approaches:
-* Recreate the original protein through fusion of the missing N-terminal sequence with its origin (in parallel with native promoter and terminator).
-* Design an approach to complement a deficient knockout of the origin of the integrated *Exo70F*.
-* Perform yeast 2-hybrid assays that demonstrate the ability to bind exocyst components, similar to the origin.
-* Show similar localization patterns of the origin and integrated *Exo70F*.

-**Question:** Does the *Brachypodium distachyon* homolog of RGH2-Exo70 have allelic variation for integration other than a lectin domain?

-**Question:** Is their an *Mla* haplotype that has alternate haplotypes of RGH2 integrated domains other than Exo70?

-**Hypothesis:** The *Exo70F* gene family is under strong diversifying selection.
-The rationale is that several members of the *Exo70F* gene family are the target of effectors.

-Experimental approaches:
-* Investigate the number of genes within the *Exo70F* gene family.
-(Also *Exo70FX*).
-* Perform pairwise comparisons among species for every orthologous group to test for diversifying selection.

-**Question:** What is the process of integration for *Exo70F*?
-* Are there signatures within *RGH2* that permit integration of Exo70?
-* Do these signatures exist within integrated alleles but lack in non-integrated alleles?

 First, we need to assess the degree of identity at the nucleotide/protein level of NB-LRR and Exo70 encoding domains within RGH2 and Exo70 genes/proteins.